-- a) Applies to any game at all Tournaments and Championships when one team leads another by: 15 runs after three (3) innings; 10 runs after four (4) innings; or seven (7) runs after five (5) innings. - b) Complete innings are played unless the home team scores the required number of runs while at bat.
+a) This rule applies to any game at a Tournament and

+Championship when one team leads another by: fifteen (15) runs after three (3) innings; ten (10) runs after four (4) innings; or seven (7) runs after five (5) innings.

+b) Complete innings are played unless the home team scores the required number of runs while at bat.
 When the visiting team reaches the required number of runs in the top half of the inning, the home team bats in the bottom half of the inning.
 All play must have finished before the game is declared won by the score of the run ahead rule.
-If in the bottom of the inning, no scores above the run ahead score shall count unless the gameending play is a home run, then all runs scored because of the home run shall count.
+If in the bottom of the inning no scores above the run ahead the score shall count unless the game-ending play is a home run and all runs scored because of the home run shall count.

-1.2.4 TIEBREAKER
+1.2.4 TIEBREAKER; TIEBREAKER INNING

-- a) Starting with the top of the eighth inning and for each half-inning thereafter until the game ends, the offensive team starts its turn at bat with the player scheduled to bat ninth in that respective half-inning placed on second base as a runner. - b) The runner on second base may be substituted in accordance with the substitution Rules. - c) If an incorrect runner in the line-up is placed on second base, this error may be corrected as soon as it is noticed.
-There is no penalty.
+- a) Starting with the top of the eighth inning and for each halfinning thereafter until the game ends, the offensive team starts its turn at bat with the player scheduled to bat ninth in that respective half-inning placed on second base as a runner. - b) The runner on second base may be substituted in accordance with the Substitution Rules. - c) An incorrect runner that is placed on second base shall be called out if a proper appeal is made by the defensive team after a pitch (legal or illegal) or a play is made and is upheld.
+A proper appeal may be made at any time the incorrect runner is on base.
+If the offensive team places the correct runner on base before a proper appeal is made, there is no penalty.